johanberntsson/ozmoo/README.md

 ## Status

-Update 2021-Oct-03: Release 8 with MEGA65 speedups, optimizations and bugfixes.
+Update 2021-Oct-03: Release 8 with MEGA65 speedups, plus optimizations and bugfixes for all platforms.

 Update 2021-May-04: Release 7 with new MEGA65 target, improved z3 statusline on 80 column displays.